panzerdp/dmitripavlutin.com/content/posts/048-temporal-dead-zone/index.md

 ### 2.5 Default function parameters

-The default parameters exist within an intermidiate scope, separated from global and function.
-Thus a default parameter variable is in TDZ before its declaration:
+The default parameters exist within an intermidiate scope, separated from global and function scopes.
+The default parameters also follow the TDZ restriction:

 ```javascript{6}
 const a = 2;